Neighborhood Assistance Corporation of America returned to Lima to help more people own homes

 LIMA, OH (WLIO) - A non-profit that offered homebuying workshops attended by around 500 people in April was back in Lima to hold more sessions.

-The Neighborhood Assistance Corporation of America's homebuyers workshop this weekend gave people who missed the last workshops the opportunity begin the program.
-NACA's mortgages aim to help people who struggle to qualify for a traditional mortgage by eliminating credit checks, downpayments, closing costs, and other fees.
+The Neighborhood Assistance Corporation of America's homebuyers workshop this weekend gave people who missed the last workshops the opportunity to begin the program.
+NACA's mortgages aim to help people who struggle to qualify for a traditional mortgage by eliminating credit checks, down payments, closing costs, and other fees.

 Applicants also have access to counselors who are there to answer any questions they may have along the way.
 Follow through is important to successfully purchase a home through NACA, so the non-profit will soon have technology set up in Lima to help people continue the process to get approved for their mortgage.